From the Beginning of Life to the Day of Purification

 The village of Hotvela was settled for one purpose, to stand firmly

-on the Great Spirit's instructions and fulfill the prophecies to the
+on the Great Spirit's instructions and fulfill the prophecies to

 end.
 It was established by good people, one-hearted people who were

 actually living these instructions.
-Water was plentiful, and so was
+Water was plentiful, and so

 wood, from which we built temporary shelters in which we were to

 survive the cold winter with very few blankets.
-Food was scarce, but
+Food was scarce,

 we managed to live from the land by hunting game and picking greens.